-- an increase of £0.7 million in accounts payable. - a £0.4 million increase in payable to customers. - an increase of £0.3 million in the current portion of cross currency swap payable.
+- an increase of £3.3 million in accounts payable, due to higher marketing and game supplier charges incurred in the period. - a £0.2 million increase in payable to customers. - an increase of £0.7 million in the current portion of cross currency swap payable.

-The decrease in non-current liabilities of £49.4 million is largely related to the decrease in contingent consideration of £26.9 million due to the earn-out payment for the non-Spanish assets of the Jackpotjoy segment, slightly offset by fair value adjustments and accretion.
-The non-current liabilities were further decreased by £21.1 million due to principal payments made and the foreign exchange fluctuations on long term debt, a £2.3 million decrease in convertible debentures due to certain conversions, a £3.1 million decrease in other long-term payables due to the reallocation of a portion of certain non-compete covenants from Gamesys (the "non-compete clauses") from long-term to short-term, and a £0.5 million decrease in the deferred tax liability.
-These decreases were partially offset by a £4.5 million increase in cross currency swap payable.
+The decrease in non-current liabilities of £59.8 million is largely related to the decrease in contingent consideration of £26.8 million due to the earn-out payment for the non-Spanish assets of the Jackpotjoy segment, slightly offset by fair value adjustments as well as accretion.
+The non-current liabilities were further decreased by £31.4 million due to principal payments made and the foreign exchange fluctuations on long-term debt, a £3.0 million decrease in convertible debentures due to conversions, a £4.7 million decrease in other long-term payables due to the reallocation of a portion of certain non-compete covenants from Gamesys (the "non-compete clauses") from long-term to short-term, and a £0.6 million decrease in the deferred tax liability.
+These decreases were partially offset by a £6.7 million increase in cross currency swap payable.